-Data sources for statistics on crime and criminal justice systems include police and other law enforcement agencies, public prosecutors, law courts, prisons, relevant ministries, and statistical offices.
+Data sources include police and other law enforcement agencies, public prosecutors, law courts, prisons, relevant ministries, and statistical offices.
 The national authorities are responsible for official figures that are sent to Eurostat and to the United Nations (UN Survey on Crime Trends and Operations of Criminal Justice Systems).

-One major problem for crime statistics at European level is that some national figures are missing.
-Several of the EU totals in this article were adjusted due to sporadically missing figures.
-For instance if a 2017 figure was missing, the figure for 2016 was used from same country for the same crime.
-In special cases, a missing figure is replaced by an average of the year before and after.
+This article presents results based on official figures for police-recorded offences (criminal acts) from 2008 onwards.
+Eurostat updates the web database when countries send new figures, which may differ from figures presented in previous web articles.
+A major problem for crime statistics at European level is missing figures.
+Several EU totals in this article were adjusted due to this.
+For instance if a 2020 figure was missing, the figure for 2019 was used from same country for the same crime.
+In some cases, an average of the year before and after is used.
 Another method to deal with missing data is to compare three-year averages.
-For some crimes, simply too much data are missing.
+For some crimes, simply too much data are missing for an EU total to be presented.
 The web database contains figures as reported (no adjustment).